coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/10.workflow/03.invokecustomfunction_workflows/item.md

 -   create a new workflow and select the main module
 -   give it a name and set the conditions
--   create a new task and select the “Invoke Custom Function” task
+-   create a new task and select the "Invoke Custom Function" task
 -   On the configuration screen we will find a drop down select box with the available functions for that module
 -   Simply select the function and save